When a header name possesses multiple values, those values will be concatenated as a single, comma-delimited string value. This means that

 fetch().
 Set to the name of the zone which owns the Worker making the subrequest.
 For example, a Worker script on route for

-The intended purpose of this header is to provide a means for recipients (e.g., origins, load balancers, other Workers) to recognize, filter, and route traffic generated by Workers on specific zones.
+The intended purpose of this header is to provide a means for recipients (for example, origins, load balancers, other Workers) to recognize, filter, and route traffic generated by Workers on specific zones.